Promoting on social media

 Your post should highlight:

-- For a limited time, classes are FREE so sign up at the link in bio
+• New groups are starting soon, so go sign up at the link in bio

 If you tag @learnontil, we'll repost!